-The Worker's Property Accumulation Promotion System was founded in accordance with The Worker's Property Accumulation Promotion Act enacted in 1971.
+The Workers' Property Accumulation Promotion System was founded in accordance with The Workers' Property Accumulation Promotion Act enacted in 1971.
 It is the system that the government and employers provide support for and cooperate in the efforts of workers to make properties such as savings and acquisition of their own houses.

-The interest rate is as of July 1, 2012.
-The saving balance and outstanding balance of loan are as of the end of March 2012.
+The interest rate is as of July 1, 2013.
+The saving balance and outstanding balance of loan are as of March 31, 2013.